opentaps/open-climate-investing/book/Structuring-Portfolios.md

 A few brave ones (Bill Gross and PIMCO come to mind) will proclaim that they believe the market will systematically go in one direction over the long term.
 They then maintain a calculated bet against their benchmark.
 It will result in greater short term volatility, and some clients will not take it.
 Over time, though, if they're right, these long-term views will really boost returns.
 The key is to make sure that your bets taken don't cause you to wipe out due to short term volatility.

 Many others believe they can tactically trade against their benchmarks.
 For example, generally overweight some sectors or go long the market, but take them off from time to time.
-This is not easy, though, because markets could be quite volatile in the short term, even if the long term direction is well known.
+This is not easy, though, because markets could be quite volatile in the short term.

-The great thing with climate investing is that given how little it is understood right now, it's not as hard to find opportunities to .
-Here are some ideas on how to do this with a
+The great thing with climate investing is that given how little it is understood right now, there are several different ways to incorporate it into your investment process.

 First, let's say you want to be pure stockpickers and want no systematic biases versus your benchmarks.
 The carbon risk loadings that our model could identify is an additional way to find market anomalies that's not in the general know.
 You could keep your portfolio aligned with your benchmark but have upside as climate change plays out.
 Or you could even find stocks with the same carbon risk loadings as the market _right now_, but which could perform differently as their climate risks become better known.
 Think of it as an option on climate risk embedded in your portfolio.